The Theracharts Standard.

 Do I have to use Theracharts to honor the pledge?

-No. The Theracharts app makes measurement-based care easier, but it's not required.
+No. The Theracharts app makes outcome-driven therapy easier, but it isn't required.
 You can sign The Standard, list in the directory, and run your clinical practice on paper, your EHR, a spreadsheet, or any competing platform.
 The pledge is about how you work clinically — not which software you use.

 Why these three commitments and not others?

-Measure, Adapt, and Advocate together describe the loop that distinguishes measurement-based care from generic talk therapy: collect signal, change behavior in response, and put the client's outcome ahead of your own incentives.
-Each commitment alone is necessary but not sufficient — measuring without adapting is theater; adapting without advocacy is undermined by the financial pull to keep clients in treatment.
-The three together are the smallest set that captures what the work actually requires.
+Measure, Adapt, and Prioritize together describe the loop that distinguishes outcome-driven therapy from generic talk therapy: collect signal, change behavior in response, put the client's outcome ahead of your own incentives.
+Each commitment alone is necessary but not sufficient — measuring without adapting is theater; adapting without prioritizing the client is undermined by the financial pull to keep clients in treatment.
+The three together are the smallest set that captures what the work requires.

 Can I see who's signed?